arnabsen1729/Lisp-Notes/README.md

 ## Basic Syntax

-Now in Lisp, whatever is deliminated by parantheses and has space separated values is called a **list**.
+Now in Lisp, whatever is deliminated by parentheses and has space-separated values is called a **list**.

 Then we have **forms**.
 A **form** is a list with a command function name at the beginning, like for example `(+ 1 2)` is a form because it has `+` which is command/function name and `1` and `2` are just params to be passed and hence the output will be `3`.